 Books, though, are different.
 Somehow, the images in my mind aren’t as gory as those on the screen and good short stories don’t rely on cheap jump-scares; instead, there are heavy things to actually think about and I suppose that’s my favorite kind of terrifying.
 Continue reading

 I’ve started reading again.
 After a moment of unpleasant reflection when I publicly admitted I’m an English teacher who doesn’t actually read much, I decided to make a change.
 The uncomfortable truth is that we give our time to the things that matter most to us.
 Reading and thinking about books?
 Yup, that matters to me.
 Instagram […]

-Today’s post comes from an email I received this morning from Connor, a college student (used with permission):
+Today’s post comes from an email I recently received from Tanya, one of our newest English teacher colleagues (used with permission):

 Hi there!
 I’m a first-year teacher and I’ve been a fan of your blog since I started my credential program.
 Your first day stations activity was a life saver!
 I was hoping you could give me some advice.
 Continue reading